Teaching for Experience Workshop

 - What are the characteristics of deep learning?

-- How do we, as teachers, facilitate deep learning?
+- How can we, as teachers, facilitate deep learning?

 - What is the difference between a discussion and dialogue and why does it matter in the classroom?